saraozn/tp/docs/UserGuide.md

 Format: `matchcust INDEX`

 * Matches the customer at the specified `INDEX`.
-* The index refers to the index number shown in the displayed customer list.
+* The index refers to the index number shown in the **displayed** customer list.
-* Acceptable parameters are integers within the customer list size.
+* Acceptable indexes are integers within the customer list size.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
 * `matchcust 1`
 * `matchcust 10`

-A message in the [output box](#2-command-input-and-output-boxes) identical to the one below should appear when you have successfully matched your customers!
+A message in the [output box](#2-command-input-and-output-boxes) similar to the one below should appear when you have successfully matched your customers!

 ![Ui](images/user-guide/Ui.png)